nuadi/googlecrestscript/README.md

 * **getMarketItems**: This function will return a list of all items found on the open market along with their corresponding item ID.
 This function has an optional refresh argument.

+## Industry Functions
+* **getAdjustedPrice**: Returns the adjusted price for an item used in industrial calculations.
+* **getCostIndex**: Returns the cost index for a given activity in a given solar system.

 ## Universe Functions

 * **getRegions**: This function will return a list of all regions in the universe along with their corresponding region ID.
 There are no arguments to this function.

+## Utility Functions

+* **getItemVolume**: Returns the volume for a given item.
+Note: This is the assembled volume.
+There is no way to return the packaged volume.

 ## Depricated Functions